magicansk/magicansk.github.io/_Programming/2021-02-23-RESTful-API.md

 - [Code on Demand](#Code-on-Demand)

 ### Uniform Interface
 Only one logical URI, that should provide a way to fetch related or additional data.
-Synonymize a resource with a web page.
+Synonymize a resource with a web page. **Synonymize a resource with a webpage**
 ### Client-Server

 ### Stateless